 Children at Brookburn enjoy History.
 We know this because our children tell us – they talk about things that they have loved learning and compliment these discussions with facts and wider knowledge they have gained because of their own interest in researching and reading beyond the curriculum.

-By the end of Key Stage 2, children have a sound understanding of the chronology of British history.
+By the end of Key Stage 2, children have a sound understanding of the chronology, historical significance and an understanding of the society in the periods studied.
 They can question, use evidence and think critically to understand the past and make sense of the present.

 We teach knowledge and children use knowledge, children move from a basic understanding to an advanced model where understanding is applied.
 Our lessons build on prior knowledge and link back and forwards to embed knowledge.

 Cross curricular writing throughout the school demonstrates how children use their knowledge and understanding of history to enhance and strengthen the quality and purpose of their ideas